AllSpark: A Multimodal Spatio-Temporal General Intelligence Model with Ten Modalities via Language as a Reference Framework: Experiment

 \subsubsection{SAR}

 For the SAR modality, the adaptability of AllSpark was tested on the MSTAR dataset, where the model is required to identify SAR images of ten military targets, and the metric used is the top-1 accuracy.
 In the experiment, the preprocessing of the MSTAR dataset followed the SOC settings from AConvNets\cite{chen2016target}.
 Table \ref{tab:res_SAR} presents the comparison results between AllSpark and the state-of-the-art model under these settings.
-Since AllSpark lacks expert knowledge of SAR image modalities and spatial invariance prior to changes in perspective; its performance on the MSTAR dataset is suboptimal, with an accuracy of 88\%.
-This approach is comparable to the EMACH method.
-Enhancing the model's adaptability to SAR images and improving its ability to extract spatial information are directions for future research.
+AllSpark achieves 97.24\% top1-accuracy, only 1.89\% lower than the SOTA model.
+The experiments demonstrate that AllSpark is capable of effectively understanding SAR imagery.